openshift-labs/cloud-native-katacoda/scenarios/microservice-wildfly-swarm/00-intro.md

-In this lab you will learn about building microservices using a subset of Java EE technologies which are driven via the MicroProfile standard.
+In this scenario you will learn about building microservices using a subset of Java EE technologies which are driven via the MicroProfile standard.
 Furthermore you will create a microservice called Inventory using WildFly Swarm to expose a REST API for checking product inventory status.